Technology

 The open end of the windsock faces into the wind.

-This means the direction it points shows where the wind is coming from.
+This means the direction in which it points shows where the wind is coming from.

 A drooping windsock indicates calm conditions.